 However, various tax incentives are available for doing business in Russia.
-Some of them are granted for investing in specific territories (special economic zones, territories of advanced social and economic development) or participation in certain investment projects (regional investment projects, special investment contracts).
+Some of them are granted for investing in specific territories (special economic zones, territories of advanced social and economic development), participation in certain investment projects (regional investment projects, special investment contracts) or even redomiciliation from abroad to special administrative zones in Russia.
 Russian tax law also encourages investment in high tech.
 Reduced social security charges are imposed on certain IP companies.
 Profits tax benefits apply in relation to depreciation of assets used in technological activities.
 Exemption from capital gains tax applies to listed shares of high-tech companies though, as a general rule, such exemption does not apply to listed shares.
 Favourable tax regimes are available for small businesses.